Flexible investing with a Dodl general investment account

 A few good reasons…

-Graph provided for illustration purposes only.
+Graph provided for information purposes only.
 Data source: AJ Bell.
 Returns are based on £1,000 invested or saved at the start of 2012 and held there for ten years.
-Investment returns include the Dodl account charge at minimum £1 per month and are based on the AJ Bell balanced fund past performance where available (2018-2022) and its underlying asset allocation in all previous years to simulate its performance.
-Simulated performance (pre-2018) has been calculated using the current asset allocation which may have been different in the past and does not include fund charges.
+Investment returns are based on the AJ Bell balanced fund performance where available (2018-2022) and its underlying asset allocation in all previous years to simulate performance.
+Simulated performance (prior to 2018) has been calculated using the current asset allocation which may have been different in the past and is exclusive of investment charges.
+Investment returns shown exclusive of platform charges.
 Savings returns are based on an assumed average figure of 1% interest year on year.

 While investing with Dodl is…a doddle, it carries risk.
 The value of your investments can go down as well as up and you could end up with less than you put in.